MuhammadAsif46/Learn-PostgreSQL/2. cli-commands/Windows/README.md

+# Using PostgreSQL on Windows

-# Using SQL Shell and Command Line for PostgreSQL
+## Using SQL Shell and Command Line for PostgreSQL

 This guide explains how to interact with PostgreSQL using the SQL Shell (psql) and the command line interface.
 It also provides tips for setting up the environment for seamless usage.